- About the Benefit-Cost Analysis Tool

 Benefit-Cost Analysis Methodology

 Applicants and sub-applicants must use FEMA-approved methodologies and software to demonstrate the cost-effectiveness of their projects.
 FEMA has developed Benefit-Cost Analysis (BCA) software to facilitate the process of preparing a BCA.
 Using FEMA-approved BCA software will ensure that the calculations are prepared in accordance with OMB Circular A-94, Guidelines and Discount Rates for Benefit-Cost Analysis of Federal Programs and FEMA's standardized methodologies.
-The FEMA BCA software is available in the Benefit-Cost Analysis Toolkit.

 In June 2009, the Greatest Savings to The Fund (GSTF) approach was released for use in demonstrating the cost-effectiveness of mitigation projects.
 Currently, FEMA allows the use of the GSTF methodology for any HMA program for Severe Repetitive Loss (SRL) properties.
 Applicants are required to use the current GSTF value at the time of application submission.